ennuicastr/libavjs-webcodecs-polyfill/README.md

 The framerate reported to video codecs is the nearest whole number to the input framerate.
 This should usually only affect bitrate and latency calculations, as each frame is individually timestamped.

-All queues are shared per each encoder/decoder, and the `ondequeue` event is not supported.